vercel/next.js/examples/with-passport-and-next-connect/README.md

 The example shows how to do a login and logout.
 It also allows authenticated user to edit or remove their own profile.
 It utilizes [SWR](https://swr.now.sh/).

-The database is mocked using the cookie session.
+The users database is mocked using the cookie session (using `req.session.users`).
+Follow the comments in code to add a database.

 ## Deploy your own